 Visitors should arrive one hour before the session begins and wait at the Cromwell Green visitor entrance.

 You also can get a glimpse behind the scenes at the House of Lords on an organised tour of the Houses of Parliament.
 The visitor route will take you through highlights such as the Robing Room, Royal Gallery, Peers’ Lobby and the chamber.

-- Member tours: These are free and on weekdays.
+- Member tours: These are free and take place on weekdays.
 You can book in advance by contacting a member of the Lords.
 Available to UK residents only.

 Visit Parliamentary Archives

 The public are also welcome to visit the Parliamentary Archives for research purposes.
 The archives, which date back to 1497, are housed over 12 floors in the House of Lords’ Victoria Tower.